Skip to content

 Clear as Christ: Why Direct Communication Is Vital for Christians

 What happens when our speech is too eloquent and our tweets are too clever?
 Our followers are entertained, but the gospel is obscured.
-Learn how to recovering Christian clarity in communication.
+Learn how to recover Christian clarity in communication.

 Speech Act Theory, Scripture, and The Holy Spirit